Cyronp/PomodoroClock/README.md

 </div>

 ## 📁 Project

-This project mainly focus on helping people to use the **Pomodoro** technique, making it more viable,easy to use and manage.
-Feel free to test it out on this link.
+This project primarily focuses on helping people use the Pomodoro technique, making it more accessible, easy to use, and manageable.
+Feel free to test it out at this link!

 [Test the project here](https://cyronp.github.io/PomodoroClock/)